 4 Fe + 3 O2 → 2 Fe2O3 ...(3)

 Equation (3) describes 4 atoms of iron (Fe) combining with 3 molecules of oxygen (O2) in the air to form 2 molecules of iron oxide (Fe2O3), a component of rust.

-Rust has a larger volume than steel.
-When the corrosion of the steel reinforcing bars in concrete occurs, the rust will exert internal pressure on the concrete and result in what we call concrete spalling.
-We see spalling as cracks and broken concrete.
+Rust has a larger volume than steel so when the corrosion of the steel reinforcing bars in concrete occurs the rust will exert internal pressure.
+The result is concrete spalling which is cracks and broken concrete.

 Why balconies and other reinforced concrete structures deteriorate:

-When steel is encased in dry concrete it is usually not subject to corrosion because the alkaline properties of lime in the cement maintain the reinforcing materials in a passive condition.
-However, when the concrete becomes contaminated with chloride salts, the passive steel film is disrupted resulting in the formation of corrosion cells on the rebar surfaces.
+When steel is covered in dry concrete it is usually not subject to corrosion because the alkaline properties of lime in the cement maintain the reinforcing materials in a passive condition.
+However, when the concrete becomes contaminated with chloride salts the passive steel film is disrupted resulting in the formation of corrosion cells on the rebar surfaces.

 How to stop corrosion:

-Cathodic protection can be applied to an entire structure or to particularly corroded areas as identified by the corrosion survey.
+Cathodic protection can be applied to entire structures or to particularly corroded areas as identified by the corrosion survey.
 Cathodic protection is the lowest cost permanent solution to rebar corrosion problems.

-Con-Rehab has developed its own team of experienced specialists in rebar cathodic protection techniques, along with custom-designed instruments and control units, to provide the best professional service in the industry.
+Con-Rehab has developed its own team of experienced specialists in rebar cathodic protection techniques, along with custom-designed instruments and control units in order to provide the best professional service in the industry.